-In this tutorial checkout how to Sideload ROMs and Mods using ADB Commands – Guide
+In this tutorial check out how to ADB Sideload ROMs and Mods using ADB Commands – Guide

-Android is the widely used mobile OS and as a result many developers have jumped into customizing Android device and adding features, etc. in the form of Custom ROMs, and zip mods.
+Android is the widely used mobile OS and as a result, many developers have jumped into customizing Android device and adding features, etc. in the form of Custom ROMs, and zip mods.
 Day by day development is carried out in Android and all this is done using Android SDK.
-It is the Kit which creates a bridge between the Android device and PC using tools present in it like ADB etc.
+It is the Kit which creates a bridge between the Android device and PC using tools present in it like ADB, ADB Sideload, and Fastboot etc.

 - Backup all the important data, if possible.

-- Charge your device to at least 75% to avoid shutdown in between the process.
+- Charge your device to at least 75% to avoid the shutdown in between the process.

 - Enable USB Debugging on your device from here.